Cumminsville Killer

 The Cumminsville Killer, also known as the Cumminsville Ripper, the Slouch Hat Man and the Man Gorilla, was an unidentified serial killer who is believed to have claimed five victims in the Cumminsville neighborhood of Cincinnati, Ohio, United States, between 1904 and 1910.
-In recent years, theories have surfaced tying the murders in Cumminsville to the Dayton Strangler, another unidentified serial killer believed to have been active in Dayton, Ohio, from 1900 to 1909.
+Theories have surfaced tying the murders in Cumminsville to the Dayton Strangler, another unidentified serial killer believed to have been active in the nearby city of Dayton around the same time.

 Background

 The early 20th century was a period of rapid development in Cincinnati, Ohio, particularly in the realm of transportation.
 In Cumminsville, a neighborhood in the city's northwest, three major rail-based transit lines – the Baltimore & Ohio Railroad (B&O) through its southern end, the Cincinnati, Hamilton & Dayton Railway (CH&D) through its northern end and the Cincinnati Street Railway (CSR) through its center – served approximately 100 million commuters per year.
 The rail system traversing Cumminsville would subsequently be the key commonality in the crimes attributed to the Cumminsville Killer.